xstudios/socialappframework/docs/saf_signed_request.md

 # SAF Signed Request Class
-The SAF Signed Request class gathers info from the signed request and does a lot of leg work for you such as getting an access token via any means available, extending access tokens, obtaining data passed to the application, etc.
+The SAF Signed Request class gathers info from the signed request and does a lot of leg work for you such as extending access tokens, obtaining data passed to the application, etc.

 ##Public Methods